October Health – 2025 Report

 -

-High body image stress can lead to mental health issues such as anxiety and depression, resulting in increased healthcare costs for both employees and employers. -
+Increased Health Costs: Body image issues can lead to mental health problems such as anxiety and depression, resulting in higher healthcare expenses for employers and individuals.

 What can government do to assist?